cakephp/docs/en/core-libraries/caching.rst

     When using the FileEngine you might need to use the ``mask`` option to ensure cache files are made with the correct permissions.

-.. versionadded:: 2.4

-    In debug mode missing directories will now be automatically created to avoid unnecessary errors thrown when using the FileEngine.

 Creating a Storage Engine for Cache
 ===================================